Harold Schnitzer: Career

-After the war, Schnitzer entered the family business, Schnitzer Steel Industries, for a time.
-He did not wish to compete with his four brothers in the company, however, so in 1950 Harold Schnitzer decided to shift gears, selling his share of the business to provide capital for a new enterprise.
+Schnitzer worked the family business, Schnitzer Steel, from 1947 to 1950.
+He did not wish to compete with his four brothers in the company, however, so in 1950 Harold Schnitzer sold his share of the business to provide capital for a new enterprise.

 The new enterprise founded was a real estate investment company known as Harsch Investment Properties.
 The name of the firm, Harsch, derived from the first three letters of Harold Schnitzer's first and last names.

 Schnitzer began his career as a real estate developer with the purchase of an old warehouse in downtown Portland and its conversion into office space.
 Over the years Schnitzer's company grew to the point where it owned 130 properties with 21,000000 sqft of rentable commercial space in five western states, as well as more than 1,000 apartments.
 At the time of his death, Harsch Investment Properties employed 225 people.